Why businesses need a clear foundation before anything else

 Final thought

-A strong brand isn’t built on how things look.
+A brand isn’t built on how things look.

-It’s built on how clearly a business understands itself — and how consistently that understanding is applied across everything it does.
+It’s built on how clearly a business understands itself — and how consistently that understanding is applied.

 The visuals come later.